Eshku/Event-Emitter/readme.md

 //emit event, send data to all current listeners

 globalEventManager.off('nameOfEvent', listenerID)
-//remove listener by ID, probably could be made easier to use, since all you really need is ID, but I'm gonna leave it as it is.
+//remove listener by ID, probably could be made easier to use,
+//since all you really need is ID, but I'm gonna leave it as it is.
 ```

 ## Boring stuff